Topics on this page:

 -

 An Administrative Assistant—six person-months—will provide dedicated administrative and clerical assistance to the proposed Center.
-Responsibilities will include coordinating weekly video conference meetings of all collaborators (five subawards), assisting investigators with the preparation of human and animal protocols, managing all purchases of Center materials and services, and overseeing the day-to-day financial management of the Center's budget in cooperation with the PI.
+Responsibilities will include coordinating weekly video conference meetings of all collaborators (five subawards) and assisting investigators with the preparation of human and animal protocols.

 -